-As a graduate of Northampton's HVAC/R program, you will have the qualifications needed to well-paying employment in this highly technical field.
-Many of our graduates command above-average salaries as facilities maintenance technicians in commercial and industrial facilities, and as service and installation technicians in heating and air conditioning service organizations.
+As a graduate of Northampton's Heating, Ventilation and Air Conditioning (HVAC) Technology program, you will have the qualifications needed to find employment in this highly technical field.
+Many of our graduates command competitive salaries in facilities maintenance jobs and as service and installation technicians in heating and air conditioning service companies.

 Our program was created in response to the needs of business and industry for short-term job training programs.
-Students gain in-depth understanding of cooling, heating, ventilation and refrigeration systems and maintenance practices at an accelerated pace.
+Students gain in-depth understanding of HVAC systems and maintenance practices at an accelerated pace.

-Our program offers the unique opportunity to learn the concepts and practices on components and equipment used in actual HVAC/R (heating, ventilating, air conditioning/refrigeration) systems.
+Our program offers the unique opportunity to learn the concepts and practices on components and equipment used in actual HVAC systems.
 You will also learn the proper methods of recovery and handling of refrigerants and be prepared to take the EPA Refrigerant Technician licensure test.